bluestorm/ee2-cloudbuster/README.md

-# CloudBuster plugin for ExpressionEngine 2.4.x and 2.5.x
+# CloudBuster plugin for ExpressionEngine 2.4.x / 2.5.x

 Busts caching on Cloudflare when entries or files are updated/uploaded.